michael-cesare/Casino/README.md

-## Casino
+## About
-This Repository hlold Multiple Libraries as to have a casino game
+This Repository have Multiple Libraries as to be shared between Frontend and Backend.
+The repository is based on monorepo.

+Project goal is to have a small Casino concept where players share same gameplay.

 ## SETUP
 Uses Lerna as a to obtain monorepo setup.